Our NEXTOps℠ Framework streamlines and scales to keep things modern and eliminate technical debt

 Silos get bridged: Cross-functional ownership of operations trumps individual responsibilities—collaboration becomes the culture to support the larger goal of ensuring everything works more effectively and efficiently.
 NEXTOps reduces friction between teams and bolsters communication and collaboration.
 It integrates existing silos and prevents the birth of new ones.

 Teams go agile: With a deeper understanding of the entire scope of operations, teams can rapidly respond to issues and efficiently work together towards a resolution.
 NEXTOps enables better speed to solution with developers, data engineers, data scientists, security engineers, and deployment teams integrating early, iteratively problem solving, and constantly communicating.

 Automation is built in: NEXTOps brings consistency, traceability, uniformity, and repeatability for solution deployment through the continuous automation of all pipelines leveraging containers, microservices, continuous integration/continuous deployment (CI/CD) tools, and principles of infrastructure and configuration as code.
 Manual and error-prone steps are eliminated, enabling teams to concentrate on higher-value work.

 Security is baked in: Security is automated and incorporated into each stage of the individual pipeline lifecycles, making security synonymous with development.
 Cross-functional teams work to automate security controls in compliance with OWASP Top 10 and the Department of Defense (DoD) Risk Management Framework (RMF).
-NEXTOps fosters a culture of coding with security in mind to continuously monitor and remediate any vulnerabilities or risks as early as possible, resulting in no disruption of the delivery cycle.
+NEXTOps fosters a culture of coding with security in mind to continuously monitor and remediate any vulnerabilities or risks as early as possible, preventing disruption of the delivery cycle.

-It’s fantastically elastic: NEXTOps allows for the organic growth of systems—due to its holistic, unified architecture, it is primed for easy integration of additional pipelines such as DesignOps and ITOps.
+It’s fantastically elastic: NEXTOps allows for the organic growth of systems.
+Due to its holistic, unified architecture, it is primed for easy integration of additional pipelines such as DesignOps and ITOps.
 Conversely, operation pipelines can quickly be turned off.
 For instance, if during the project exploratory phase, you determine that your solution doesn’t require machine learning, you can switch off MLOps or reconfigure it to a lighter-weight analytic approach without interrupting any parallel workflows.

 NEXTOps℠ for a data-driven enterprise